benkettner/ADFDemoDeploy/README.md

-# Demo deployment Azure Data Factory
+# Data integration in a box

 This repository will deploy an Azure Data Factory and associated resources to your Azure subscription.
 You will need to have an active Azure subscription to run this sample.